espressomd/espresso/maintainer/walberla_kernels/Readme.md

-# Generation of kernels for Walberla
+# Generation of kernels for waLBerla

 The scripts in this directory generate the .cpp/.hpp kernels for lattice-based algorithms.